-I think that all teachers have experienced this inner dialogue in at some time, in some form.
+I think that all teachers have experienced a form of lesson planning writer's block at some point.

 Let’s face it.
 We’re busy people and sometimes the lesson planning process sneaks up on us.
 Sometimes we remedy this by quickly throwing together a collection of songs and activities that will do the job. . . but perhaps we haven't thought about where that lesson is leading and why each individual activity is important.